Current & Past Two Fiscal Year Town Budgets

-Cities and towns establish enterprise funds as a way of managing their fee-based services such as water and sewer.
+Cities and towns establish enterprise funds as a way of managing fee-based services, such as water and sewer.
 Enterprise funds allow a community to demonstrate the true, total cost of providing these services by consolidating their costs, revenue, debt service, and capital expenditures into separate funds.

 Weymouth has two enterprise funds: the Water Enterprise Fund and the Sewer Enterprise Fund.
-Revenue and expenses associated with these funds cannot be commingled with the revenue and expenses of other municipal activities (safety, health, education, etc.).
-Any revenue remaining in the funds at the end of the fiscal year are considered "retained earnings".
-These earnings help pay future water or sewer expenses, including capital projects like delivery system repairs.
+Revenue and expenses associated with these funds cannot be commingled with the revenue and expenses of other municipal activities (public safety, health, education, etc.).
+Any revenue remaining in these funds at the end of the fiscal year are considered "retained earnings".
+These earnings help pay future water or sewer expenses, including capital projects, such as delivery system repairs.

 Government financial activities are organized by fiscal year.
 In Massachusetts, each fiscal year begins on July 1st of the current year and ends on June 30th of the next year.
 The name of each fiscal year is based on the year in which it ends.
 For example, the fiscal year beginning July 1, 2015 and ending June 30, 2016 is referred to as Fiscal Year 2016.

-A level service budget describes the amount of funding required for municipal departments to maintain current levels of service.
-The current year’s budget is typically used as the baseline to determine how much funding is needed for maintaining service levels.
+A level service budget describes the amount of funding required for a city or town's municipal departments to maintain current levels of service.
+The current fiscal year’s budget, plus cost increases, is typically used as the baseline for determining a level service budget.

 Net School Spending

 The Chapter 70 program establishes an annual net school spending requirement for each school district.
-This requirement is known as the district's foundation budget, or the minimum amount of per pupil funding the district needs in order to provide an adequate education for all its students.
-A foundation budget is calculated yearly based on a district's enrollment, demographics, inflation, and geographical wage differences.
-While the state provides need-based financial aid to cover a portion of each foundation budget, the remaining balance is required to be paid by the school district's city or town as a "local contribution" in tax revenue.
-Failure by a city or town to comply with this requirement overtime can result in loss of state aid.
+This requirement is known as the district's foundation budget, or the minimum amount of per pupil funding the district requires to provide an adequate education for all students.
+A foundation budget is calculated annually based on a district's enrollment, demographics, inflation, and geographical wage differences.
+While the state provides need-based financial aid to cover a portion of each foundation budget, the remaining balance is intended to paid by a district's city or town as a "local contribution."
+Failure by a city or town to comply with this requirement over time can result in loss of state aid.

 Prop 2 ½

 Proposition 2 ½ is a state ballot initiative limiting how much cities and towns can raise through property taxes and how much cities and towns can increase the tax levy (or total amount raised) from year to year.
-First, a town cannot collect more than 2.5 percent of the total value of all property townwide.
-Second, a town cannot increase its levy by more than 2.5 percent (plus the value of its new development) from year to year.
-Proposition 2 ½ contains some provisions that allow voters to approve exceptions to the 2.5 percent limit.
-These include voter-approved debt exclusions and/or overrides.
+First, a municipality cannot collect more than 2.5 percent of the total value of all property in the community.
+Second, a municipality cannot increase its levy by more than 2.5 percent, plus the value of its new developments, from year to year.
+Proposition 2 ½ contains some provisions that allow voters to approve exceptions to the 2.5-percent limit.
+These include voter-approved debt exclusions and overrides.

 The tax levy is the total amount of revenue that the Town of Weymouth can raise through property taxes in a single fiscal year.
 The levy is the largest source of revenue for most cities and towns, and is traditionally used to fund the day-to-day operations of a local government.
 When collected, the levy is split between three different property taxes: residential, commercial/industrial, and personal.
-A town’s levy cannot exceed 2.5 percent of the total value of property townwide.
+A municipality's levy cannot exceed 2.5 percent of the total value of property in the community.